bedapub/kinex/docs/chapters/features/comparison.rst

 Compare multiple experiments with each other
 --------------------------------------------

-3. Specify the path to the tables
+3. Specify the path to your enrichment tables

 .. code:: python